diegofhe/JJ-thinknig-flow/noGi/attacks/Mount/1_fromSideControl.md

  3. Grab his leg and make him join his knee by pointing them to you

     - A) His near elbow is away from his body (Gordon Ryan mount vol 1 44:45)
-      4. If feel your hips are inside his elbow, in the armpit, shoot your leg to mount .
+      4. If you feel your hips are inside his elbow, in the armpit, shoot your leg to mount .

       5. Move to a middle mount and has both your needs will be pressuring his armpit, this will avoid his "elbow escape"